plugdata-team/plugdata/Resources/Documentation/vanilla/tabread~.md

 ---
 title: tabread~
-description: non-interpolating table lookup for signals.
+description: non-interpolating table lookup for signals
 categories:
 - object
 see_also: